 A delayed long-haul flight is almost like moving around in a surreal state of consciousness.
 I guess 48-hours door-to-door takes its toll on any body, regardless of age.

 Long haul flights are great for catching up on movies, music, and Sudoku.
 The guy next to me wanted to chat…a lot.
-Constantly chewing my ear off whilst I was trying to do my own thing and have some space – even when I had my headphones in.
+Constantly chewing my ear off, even when I have my headphones in – I’m trying to do my own thing, in my own space.

 Do you ever want to be alone and by yourself on a flight sometimes?

 After the last two times flying back to Australia, it feels as if I am not meant to return.
 Flying back last year, I experienced a saga with Cathay Pacific also and vowed never to fly with this airline again.

 The hired machine

 With loads of running around to do in Brisbane including organising tradesmen for a badly needed roof repair at the house, I booked a car hire with Thrifty from Brisbane Airport.
 Public transport in Brisbane does not always keep to schedules.

 What a car hire it turns out to be…